 The procedures, instructions and guidelines rules and regulations set forth herein are intended to provide a general description of the authority's processing requirements and are not intended to include all actions involved or required in the processing and administration of mortgage loans under the authority's single family housing program.
-These procedures, instructions and guidelines rules and regulations are subject to change at any time by the authority and may be supplemented by policies, procedures, instructions and guidelines rules and regulations are subject to time.
+These procedures, instructions and guidelines rules and regulations are subject to change at any time by the authority and may be supplemented by policies, procedures, instructions and guidelines rules and regulations adopted by the authority from time to time.

-- § 1.2.
-PDS agents. - A. Approval.
+§ 1.2.
+PDS agents.

+A. Approval.